Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

 \subsubsection{Basic example}

 To illustrate statistical inference with \code{twinstim}, we will estimate several models for the simplified and ``untied'' IMD data presented in Section~\ref{sec:twinstim:data}.
-In the endemic component, we include the population density as a multiplicative offset $\rho_{[\bm{s}][t]}$, a (centered) time trend, and a sinusoidal wave of frequency $2\pi/365$ to capture seasonality \citep[cf.][Section~2.2]{held.paul2012}: \begin{Schunk} \begin{Sinput} R> (endemic <- addSeason2formula(~offset(log(popdensity)) + I(start/365 - 3.5), + period = 365, timevar = "start")) \end{Sinput} \begin{Soutput} ~offset(log(popdensity)) + I(start/365 - 3.5) + sin(2 * pi * start/365) + cos(2 * pi * start/365) \end{Soutput} \end{Schunk} Because of the aforementioned integrations in the log-likelihood~\eqref{eqn:twinstim:loglik}, it is advisable to first fit an endemic-only model to obtain reasonable start values for more complex epidemic models: \begin{Schunk} \begin{Sinput} R> imdepifit_endemic <- twinstim(endemic = endemic, epidemic = ~0, + data = imdepi_untied, subset = !is.na(agegrp)) \end{Sinput} \end{Schunk} Note that this \code{twinstim} \emph{without} an epidemic component can actually be represented by a Poisson regression model for aggregated counts, which provides a nice link to the count data model \code{hhh4}~\eqref{eqn:hhh4} illustrated in Section~\ref{sec:hhh4}.
-To see this, recall that the endemic component of a \code{twinstim}~\eqref{eqn:twinstim} is piecewise constant on the spatio-temporal grid with cells $([\bm{s}],[t])$.
-Hence the log-likelihood~\eqref{eqn:twinstim:loglik} of an endemic-only \code{twinstim} simplifies to a sum over all these cells,
+In the endemic component, we include the district-specific population density as a multiplicative offset, a (centered) time trend, and a sinusoidal wave of frequency $2\pi/365$ to capture seasonality, where the \code{start} variable from \code{stgrid} measures time: \begin{Schunk} \begin{Sinput} R> (endemic <- addSeason2formula(~offset(log(popdensity)) + I(start / 365 - 3.5), + period = 365, timevar = "start")) \end{Sinput} \begin{Soutput} ~offset(log(popdensity)) + I(start/365 - 3.5) + sin(2 * pi * start/365) + cos(2 * pi * start/365) \end{Soutput} \end{Schunk} See \citet[Section~2.2]{held.paul2012} for how such sine/cosine terms reflect seasonality.
+Because of the aforementioned integrations in the log-likelihood~\eqref{eqn:twinstim:loglik}, it is advisable to first fit an endemic-only model to obtain reasonable start values for more complex epidemic models: \begin{Schunk} \begin{Sinput} R> imdfit_endemic <- twinstim(endemic = endemic, epidemic = ~0, + data = imdepi_untied, subset = !is.na(agegrp)) \end{Sinput} \end{Schunk} We exclude the single case with unknown age group from this analysis since we will later estimate an effect of the age group on the force of infection.

-where $Y_{[\bm{s}][t]}$ is the aggregated number of events observed in cell $([\bm{s}],[t])$, and $\abs{[\bm{s}]}$ and $\abs{[t]}$ denote area and length of a cell, respectively.
-Except for an additive constant, the above log-likelihood is equivalently obtained from the Poisson model $Y_{[\bm{s}][t]} \sim \Po( \abs{[\bm{s}]} \, \abs{[t]} \, \lambda([\bm{s}],[t]))$.
-This relation offers a means of code validation by passing via the established \code{glm} function to fit an endemic-only \code{twinstim} model to \class{epidataCS}.
-This is provided by the wrapper function \code{glm_epidataCS}: \begin{Schunk} \begin{Sinput} R> imdepifit_glm <- glm_epidataCS(formula = endemic, + data = subset(imdepi_untied, !is.na(agegrp))) \end{Sinput} \end{Schunk}

-Many of the standard functions to access model fits in \proglang{R} are also implemented for \class{twinstim} fits (Table~\ref{tab:methods:twinstim} gives an overview).
-For instance we can produce a summary as usual: \begin{Schunk} \begin{Sinput} R> summary(imdepifit_endemic) \end{Sinput} \begin{Soutput} Call: twinstim(endemic = endemic, epidemic = ~0, data = imdepi_untied, subset = !is.na(agegrp))
+Many of the standard functions to access model fits in \proglang{R} are also implemented for \class{twinstim} fits (see Table~\ref{tab:methods:twinstim}).
+For example, we can produce the usual model summary: \begin{Schunk} \begin{Sinput} R> summary(imdfit_endemic) \end{Sinput} \begin{Soutput} Call: twinstim(endemic = endemic, epidemic = ~0, data = imdepi_untied, subset = !is.na(agegrp))

 Coefficients of the endemic component: Estimate Std.
 Error z value Pr(>|z|) h.(Intercept) -20.3683 0.0419 -486.24 < 2e-16 *** h.I(start/365 - 3.5) -0.0444 0.0200 -2.22 0.027 * h.sin(2 * pi * start/365) 0.2733 0.0576 4.75 2.0e-06 *** h.cos(2 * pi * start/365) 0.3509 0.0581 6.04 1.5e-09 *** --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1